gabegalindo/Talki/README.md

 # Talki

-Talki, Talk in English, Bunny in Korea!
+Talki: it means Talk in English and Bunny in Korea!
 Talki is a voice-driven chat application with frontend and backend components.
 The frontend is a Next.js app that provides a conversational UI and media upload endpoints; the backend is a Flask-based service that handles audio processing, text-to-speech and speech-to-text, and image generation.

 This repository contains two main folders:

 - `Talki-back/`: Python backend (Flask) — audio generation, speech-to-text (STT), and image generation utilities.
 - `Talki-front/`: Next.js frontend — user interface, API routes that call the backend, and chat components.

-**Status**: Development — contains working UI and many generated media files in `Talki-back/static/`.

 **Table of contents**